 Elsewhere around the country, many of the states that ban same-sex marriage do provide other protections for gays and lesbians, including laws banning discrimination or violence against people based on gender identity or sexual orientation.

-This article appears in the May 14, 2012, edition of National Journal Daily.
+This article appears in the May 14, 2012, edition of NJ Daily.